Leading the Way in Clinical Research

 • The objective of this clinical evaluation is to assess the safety and initial effectiveness of catheter-based unilateral ablation of the right greater splanchnic nerve (GSN) in subjects having heart failure with preserved ejection fraction (HFpEF).

-• Victor (Active/Enrolling)
+• Victor (Follow-up)

 • To evaluate the efficacy of vericiguat compared with placebo on reducing the risk of cardiovascular death or heart failure hospitalization.
 Also to evaluate the efficacy of vericiguat compared with placebo on reducing the risk of cardiovascular death.

-• CordiO HearO (Enrolling)
+• CordiO HearO (Active/Enrolling)

 • To determine the sensitivity and Unexplained Priority Notification Rate (UPNR) of Cordio Hear OTM in detecting impending episodes of heart failure decompensation requiring intervention.